proneon267/proneon267.github.io/_posts/2019-08-08-DEO-direct-english-to-odia.md

 ---
 layout: post
-title: DEO
+title: DEO - Direct English to Odia subsite word finder
 date: 2019-08-08
 comments: true
 blogstatus: active
 ---
-# DEO - Direct English to Odia subsite word finder
 As an Odia language enthusiast, I spend considerable amount of time translating softwares to odia language.
 Every now often, I come across technology related words which to be fair require a decent amount of work to find their substitudes in odia.
 And once you find the perfect substitude for that word, you wouldn't want your